jhuus/HawkEars/README.md

 You can click a label to view or listen to that segment.
 You can also edit a label if a bird is misidentified, or delete and insert labels, and then export the edited label file for use as input to another process.
 Label files are simple text files and easy to process for data analysis purposes.

 ## Limitations
 Some bird species are difficult to identify by sound alone.
 This includes mimics, for obvious reasons, which is why Northern Mockingbird is not currently included in the species list.
 European Starlings are included, but often mimic other birds and are therefore sometimes challenging to identify.
-Hoary Redpoll is excluded because it sounds too much like Common Redpoll.

 ## Training Your Own Model
 Setting up your own model mostly consists of finding good recordings, selecting segments within the recordings, and converting them to spectrograms stored in a SQLite database (see Implementation Notes below).
 Model training is performed by train.py.
 To see available parameters, type: